Skip to Main Content

 Preventing Dental Issues in Dogs

-The most reliable way to help prevent the development of dental problems with your dog's teeth is routine brushing and cleaning of your cat's mouth.
+The most reliable way to help prevent the development of dental problems with your dog's teeth is routine brushing and cleaning of your dog's mouth.
 You'll give your dog a much better chance of having healthier teeth and gums if plaque is brushed away before it can cause damage or infection.

 To keep your pup's teeth in great condition and their breath fresh, schedule your pet for a professional dental examination and cleaning once a year.
 Pet dental appointments at The Pet Hospital (Parkway) are similar to taking your animal for an appointment at the veterinary dog or cat dentist.
 We can also treat any emerging dental health issues your dog may be experiencing.